siddthesquid/env/README.md

 # zsh

+`zsh`...

+- is a shell interpreter.
+It is a "shell" over the OS kernel, giving a user low-level access to (more-or-less) whatever the computer hardware can do, all via the command line
+- is a process that attaches (`stdin`, `stdout`, `stderr`) to a TTY/terminal, which is another process
-`zsh` is a shell interpreter, meaning it parses bytes sequences sent to it from the terminal/terminal emulator and executes them as commands.
-Our options for a shell interpreter generally include `sh`, `ksh`, `bash`, `zsh`, and `fish`.
+- parses bytes sequences sent to it from the terminal/terminal emulator, processes them, and then hands the output back to the terminal, potentially with ANSI escape sequences for compliant terminals to interpret

-`zsh` is feature rich and, because it is the default shell on macOS, convenient to use.
+- manages environment variables, which can be inherited by other programs, scripts, or subshells
+- provides a complete, though quirky, programming language, which allows aliases, functions, and scripts to be written
+- can spawn and manage other processes (or jobs)
+- provides useful DevX tooling like `compinit` (completion) and ZLE (`zsh` line editor)
+- alternatives include `sh`, `ksh`, `bash`, `csh`, and `fish`. but we will use `zsh` as it is feature rich and has good adoption.

+## Shell lifecycle

+`zsh` is singlethreaded - it runs one command after another.
+In between commands, we can query the environment for it's current state.
+A command can

+`zsh` can be run in a number of contexts

+- login shell provided by OS (accessible in Linux)
+- launching terminal gives you a default shell
+- tmux panes
+- script launched from within `zsh`
+- as a script from some other application

+In all cases, the shell processes commands on a single thread.
+Commands can take the form of

+- builtins
+- functions
+- scripts
+- binaries (on `PATH`)

-## `zsh` sessions
+## Configuration files

-Each instance of the shell has associated variables.
-Some key ones include `PATH`, `PWD`, and `OLDPWD`.
+`zsh` can be configured based on whether it is a login or interactive shell.

-If `zsh` is launched in interactive mode, that means the user is typing the commands into the shell.
+**Interactive** - If `zsh` is launched in interactive mode, that means the user is typing the commands into the shell.
 Otherwise, a file must be provided.
 We can check if `zsh` is running interactively with

 ```sh
 [[ -o interactive ]]
 ```

-`zsh` can also be launched in login mode.
+**Login** - `zsh` can also be launched in login mode.
 All that practically means is that it will source `~/.zprofile` instead of `~/.zshrc`.
 We can check if `zsh` is running in login mode with

 ```sh
 [[ -o login ]]
 ```

-## Configuration files

-When `zsh` is launched, it will source the following files in the following order:
+Based on the above properties, we know which files will be sourced.

 | Configuration File | Context         |
 | ------------------ | --------------- |